 These days, there’s a “smart” version of just about everything, from kitchen appliances to lightbulbs to cars (and beyond).
 In a world where technologically advanced alternatives are everywhere, it can be tough to decide which ones are nice-to-haves and which ones really have a positive impact on your life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Always select a toothbrush with soft or extra soft bristles.
-A small head is also preferable to more easily reach behind the last molars.
+Always select a toothbrush with soft or extra-soft bristles, and try to find one with a relatively small brush head so that you can more easily reach behind your last molars.

 Not sure whether you’re brushing quite right?
 Don’t hesitate to ask your dentist, periodontist or dental hygienist for guidance.
 They’ll be happy to help you, er, brush up on your technique so that you can keep plaque and tartar at bay.